-This painting by Jean Béraud shows a scene from the opera house in Paris, 1889.
+This painting by Jean Béraud shows a scene from the opera house in Paris, in 1889.
 Ballerinas and their “sugar daddies”.
-At the time, the Paris Opéra Ballet was a “high-class brothel,” where ballerinas were courtisans exchanging sexual favors for money with wealthy business men.
+At the time, the Paris Opéra Ballet was a “high-class brothel,” where ballerinas were courtesans exchanging sexual favors for money with wealthy businessmen.
 (Credit: Leemage/Corbis via Getty Images)

-The 21 century saw the rise of anorexia, an eating disorder and mental illness.
-Girls desiring to look like models on TV and magazine, stop eating and lose so much weight that they die from malnutrition.
+The 21st century saw the rise of anorexia, an eating disorder, and mental illness.
+Girls desiring to look like models on TV and magazines, stop eating and lose so much weight that they die from malnutrition.

 The same occurs in the ballet world.
 Ballerinas being under such harsh physical pressure become anorexic to meet the standards.

 The opposite happened to Alice Renavand.
-This Franco-Vietnamese girl begun ballet when she was 8.
+This Franco-Vietnamese girl began ballet when she was 8.
 Just 9 months later she was admitted at the Paris Opera Ballet school.
-Very talented, she was accepted in the Paris Opera Corps in 1997 where she excelled and got quickly chosen to perform important roles.
+Very talented, she was accepted into the Paris Opera Corps in 1997 where she excelled and was quickly chosen to perform important roles.
 Jealous, her peers rejected her.
 Because of this, she gained 44 pounds (20kg) and ended up being left out.
-Pina Bausch, a German modern dance choreographer, believing in Alice, chose and trusted her to perform in the “Rite of spring”.
+Pina Bausch, a German modern dance choreographer, believing in Alice, chose and trusted her to perform in the “Rite of Spring”.
 Alice’s confidence boosted, she lost the extra pounds and nothing ever stopped her from achieving her ultimate goal: in 2014, she was consecrated “étoile” (prima ballerina in French).

 Though physical diversification is being more and more welcomed in the prestigious ballet academies, the physical athletic abilities requirements remain the same.
 Ballet technique is complex and tough and those standards are not going to lower.

 Great news though!!
-Today, what will stop you from becoming a professional ballerina is not your skin color, your generous bust, your rounded booty nor whether you are too tall or too short anymore.
+Today, what will stop you from becoming a professional ballerina is not your skin color, your generous bust, your rounded booty, or whether you are too tall or too short anymore.
 It is whether you can master the technique and can interpret the different roles.